QUICK SUMMARY:

 If your customer is having financial issues, offer to split the invoice into multiple smaller chunks, so the payments are more affordable.
 If your customer is unhappy with the services rendered, evaluate their feedback and offer them a discount or additional services if necessary.

-Speak With A Lawyer Before Taking Any Legal Action
+Speak With a Lawyer Before Taking Any Legal Action

 Talk to a lawyer if someone owes your agency money and cannot fulfill the payment.
 A lawyer is the right person to give you more information about legal implications and the best way forward.

-Do You Have A System In Place For Follow-Up On Late Invoices?
+Do You Have a System In Place For Follow-Up On Late Invoices?

 Like most agency owners, you probably don't have a system for follow-up on late invoices, which will cause issues down the road.
 Here are a few simple steps to ensure your invoices are paid on time.